-The Construction Consolidation Centre is a result of the environmental profiling and was defined as one target in the Comprehensive Programme for Environmental and Sustainable Urban Development in Stockholm Royal Seaport, - "A logistics centre is to be established for sustainable construction-related transport that can evolve into coordination of deliveries for the entire Stockholm Royal Seaport and is to be linked to sea and rail transports".
+Construction Consolidation Centre is a result of the environmental profiling that defined the ambition of the comprehensive Environment and Sustainability Plan for Stockholm Royal Seaport as: "A logistics centre is to be established for sustainable construction-related transport that can evolve into coordination of deliveries for the entire Stockholm Royal Seaport and is to be linked to sea and rail transports".

-The Construction Consolidation Centre (CCC) is an innovation project that will investigate how the City, in an urban development area, can cohesively coordinate and optimise resources with respect to logistics needs for several property developers and contractors within a geographically limited area.
-Early in the project, a pilot study and analysis regarding volumes were completed as the basis for sizing a CCC, complete with warehouse and transport systems.
-CCC coordinates all transports from arrival at the project area to the worksite.
+Construction Consolidation Centre (BLC) is an innovation project that will investigate how the City, in an urban development area, can cohesively coordinate and optimise resources with respect to logistics needs for several property developers and contractors within a geographically limited area.
+Early in the project, a pilot study and analysis regarding volumes were completed as the basis for sizing a BLC, complete with warehouse and transport systems.
+BLC coordinates all transports from arrival at the project area to the worksite.

-The operator for the CCC was tendered through a competitive dialogue procedure in accordance with the Swedish Public Procurement Act: The City commissioned the planning and building of the facility, which includes a cold warehouse, waste management site, outdoor warehouse and building site office.
-The CCC operator uses the facility.
-In collaboration with the CCC operator and its subcontractors, the City has developed several technical products, services and processes.
+The operator for BLC was tendered through a competitive dialogue procedure in accordance with the Swedish Public Procurement Act: The City commissioned the planning and building of the facility, which includes a cold warehouse, waste management site, outdoor warehouse and building site office.
+The BLC operator uses the facility.
+In collaboration with the BLC operator and its subcontractors, the City has developed several technical products, services and processes.

-CCC coordinates several resources and services that are beneficial to the City, the property developer for housing development and the contractors building in the area.
+BLC coordinates several resources and services that are beneficial to the City, the property developer for housing development and the contractors building in the area.
 Examples include shared perimeter protection, coordinated waste management, construction site information, groupage traffic, crane coordination, development phase coordination, summer and winter road cleaning, and so on.

-CCC has a multi-level training programme to foster understanding and introduce all the project participants, including the developers, contractors, subcontractors and suppliers of materials.
-By meeting all involved in the project, CCC will be able to provide information about Stockholm Royal Seaport and present details about a safe worksite and the workings of the logistics functions.
-Consequently, the City will interact with some 15,000 individuals in training programmes through CCC.
+BLC has a multi-level training programme to foster understanding and introduce all the project participants, including the developers, contractors, subcontractors and suppliers of materials.
+By meeting all involved in the project, BLC will be able to provide information about Stockholm Royal Seaport and present details about a safe worksite and the workings of the logistics functions.
+Consequently, the City will interact with some 15,000 individuals in training programmes through BLC.

-Several conferences and workshops were carried out for the exchange of experience and indepth interviews regarding positive and negative aspects, which revealed that collaboration between developers, contractors, transport companies and material suppliers is paramount.
+Several conferences and workshops about the exchange of experience and in-depth interviews regarding positive and negative aspects were carried out and revealed that collaboration between the developers, contractors, transport firms and suppliers of materials is paramount.
 The results have been applied and implemented continuously to improve operations.
-One example is that the City drafted a template for a logistics plan that will be used by the developers and carried out a procurement workshop on the topic "procurement strategies for CCC-related innovation projects".
+One example is that the City drafted a logistics plan template and carried out a procurement workshop on the topic "procurement strategies for BLC-related innovation projects".

-The experience to date is that actively steering construction logistics in an urban development area is an extremely complex issue, requiring multi-level collaboration and understanding of what is to be accomplished.
+Our experience to date is that actively steering construction logistics in an urban development area is an extremely complex issue, requiring multi-level collaboration and understanding of what is to be accomplished.
 The aim at every stage - from introducing logistics issues early in the planning phase and correct procurement procedures to communication and conduct during production - is to achieve the objective and purpose of coordinated construction logistics, namely sustainable and resource-efficient construction.
-Continuous follow-up reveals that CCC reduces both transports to the construction site and the amount of waste.
+Continuous follow-up reveals that BLC reduces both transports to the construction site and the amount of waste.

-Several reports, theses, and R&D projects have been carried out through the CCC.
-The City has made the CCC available as a pilot area to study construction logistics in an urban development area.
+Several reports, theses, and research and development projects have been carried out through BLC.
+The City has made BLC available as a pilot area to study construction logistics in an urban development area.

-The cost for the present set-up of the CCC is estimated at approximately SEK 360 per $m^2$ GFA (price level 2013) and SEK 30 per $m^2$ GFA for additional surveillance.
+The cost for a BLC is estimated at approximately SEK 360 per m^2 GFA (price level 2013) and SEK 30 per m^2 GFA for additional surveillance.
 This corresponds to about 1-2% of the construction cost and 0.5% of the production cost.
 While the measured values vary, they do reveal lower costs than estimated for the project.